nhenninger/BrowserAddons/README.md

 (マッチ3 - Match 3)

 A basic match 3 study game using the same lesson data as GenkiShiken and ShinkeiSuijaku.
-In development.
+Available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/macchi3).

 ## JishoSeibiki